-ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the rates to be applied.
 The effects on the net pension liability of changes in individual assessments can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £16.623 million.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pensior liability of £15.105 million.
 Note 36 provides further detail within a sensitivity analysis for other key assumptions.
-Fair Value Measurements of CCLA Investment The Council has 3.070 million units with the CCLA Property Fund (purchase price of £10.000 million in 2018/19).
-The Council is using the Government's current statutory override to account for fair value movements in the fund by transferring the gain/loss to an unusable reserve.
+These changes to the pension liability would not have a direct impact on the Council's general fund, since any effect charged to the CIES would be reversed to the Council's unusable reserves.
+Fair Value Measurements of CCLA Investment The Council has 3.070 million units with the CCLA Property Fund (purchase price of £10.000 million).
+The Council is currently using the Governments statutory override to account for fair value movements in the fund by transferring the gain/loss to an unusable reserve.
 In the event that these units are sold or the statutory override expires the amount in the unusable reserve will become chargeable to the Council's Income and Expenditure account.
-The current fair value adjustment on the Council's CCLA investment is £1.126 million.
-A 5% fall in property prices will reduce the value of the investment by an additional £0.433 million.
+The current fair value adjustment on the Council's CCLA investment is a gain of £0.431 million.
+A 5% fall in property prices will reduce the value of the investment by an additional £0.494 million.